-Now it’s time to create a website that will help convert visitors into sales.
+Today, every business must create a website design that will convert visitors into sales.

 Your website is a crucial component of your marketing and branding strategy.
-Customers visit your website because they have a particular purpose in mind – they need something from you – and your website should help to make them feel comfortable to purchase a product or service from you.
+Customers visit your website because they have a particular purpose in mind – they need something from you – and your website should help make them feel comfortable purchasing a product or service from you.

 If you have a poorly designed website, the chances are good that you’re losing a chance to turn researchers into loyal customers.
+Branding statistics unequivocally show this to be true.
 Make sure you’re not giving up thousands of dollars in revenue and get your website functioning the way you need it to.

-Here are 7 important website design best practices for sites that want to convert prospects into customers.
+Here are 7 important website design best practices for businesses that want to convert prospects into customers.